aanooouk/test-wp/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 28. Try to take the first post image as thumbnail
 29. Only use the first post image as thumbnail
 30. Use default thumbnail if no thumbnail is available
+31. Always use the default thumbnail
-31. Default thumbnail URL
+32. Default thumbnail URL
-32. Print slugs of post categories in class attribute of LI elements
+33. Print slugs of post categories in class attribute of LI elements
-33. Print inline CSS instead of creating a CSS file
+34. Print inline CSS instead of creating a CSS file
-34. No CSS generation at all
+35. No CSS generation at all

 = Much more options available in the Pro version =